xlhomme/GeotiffParser.js/README.md

 This parser is based on the GPHemsley/tiff-js : canvas part has been removed, but GeoTiff geoKey has been added.
 Not all Tiff capacity has been coded.

-What's handeld
+What's supported

 Compression     :   None and Packbits
-Strips :  Supported
-Tiles  :  Not Yet Supported
+Strips / Tiles  :  Supported
 Photometric Interpretation : RGB , GreyScale; BiLevel, RGB, RGB Color Palette